-This can be found on your way towards walking to the White House from the Lincoln Memorial.
+This can be found on your walk to the White House from the Lincoln Memorial.
 It can be found at Carp Pond.
 If you are pressed for time or are coming from another direction, I wouldn’t go out of your way to see it.
 There are more interesting places to see in my opinion.

 The White House

 Walk back towards the Washington Monument, and you will see this building in the distance to the left.
 This view of the building will be the backside of the White House.
 I highly recommend walking all the way around to get a view of the front side as well.
 This will also allow you to see other sites and buildings.